 Mise-en-scène examples in Films

 Like I said, the notion of mise-en-scène was created by the film critics of France.
 André Bazin and other contributors to Cahiers du Cinéma — a French film magazine founded by Bazin and Jacques Doniol-Valcroze, Joseph-Marie Lo Duca — brought up the term.
 The method, however, already existed in some manner.
 Particularly from the mid-1910s when cinema gradually evolved into an art form.
 The German Expressionist film The Cabinet of Dr. Caligari was known for its smart use of mise-en-scène.

 The sets, lighting, and cinematography came together to create a deranged, nightmarish world.
 To design the eerie atmosphere in Caligari, director Wiene and his designers Reiman and Rohrig filled the set with flat light and then painted the shadows directly onto the floors and walls.
 Therefore, this was one of earlier films to narrate a story through its perfectly made-up environment.

 2. Citizen Kane (1941)

-Orson Welles and his cinematographer Gregg Toland pushed the possibilities of deep staging action and characters that its visual style became hugely famous.
+Orson Welles and cinematographer Gregg Toland pushed the possibilities of deep staging action and characters in Citizen Kane canonizing its visual style.
 Jean Renoir and John Ford in Stagecoach have employed deep focus and deep space.
 But it was so dynamically and outstandingly utilized in Citizen Kane.
 Deep focus is a technique where all the elements of an image – foreground, middle ground and background – remain in sharp focus.
 In Citizen Kane – a powerful story of a newspaper magnate – Welles did an unbelievable amount of spatial experiments.
 Filmmaker and critic Mark Cousins notes that this film “extended the dimension of the screen to its limits.”